 You Are Here:Home/Foundation/Who We Help

 Your support of the LTC Nursing Education Foundation provides academic scholarships and nursing research grants.
-Meet some of the nurses who we helped achieve their professional goals this year.
+Meet some of the nurses who we helped achieve their professional goals.

 2017 Scholarship Recipient

 Stacey Poldervaart, RN, RAC-CT, is the staff development coordinator at Friendship Haven.
 In her position, she is responsible for the onboarding and orientation of new team members as well as coordinating a skills fair.
 She works closely with the direct caregivers and their supervisors to ensure that quality care is provided in all areas of the campus.
 A strong supporter of person-directed care, Stacey feels that it is important to ensure team members understand that we are guests in our residents’ homes and that the art of compromise is necessary to find the balance between regulatory demands and the needs of the person.
 Stacey is pursuing an MSN in Nursing Education.
 Her goal is to assist others in the learning process, meeting them where they are at in their journey.
 She hopes to help long-term care build stronger relationships with local community colleges and to attract students to work in the long-term care field.